xerc/mac-install-guide/faq/is-ruby-installed-mac/index.md

 ## How to check if Ruby is installed on a Mac

 >> Question: Is Ruby installed on my Mac?
-Also, why it's bad to use the macOS system Ruby.
+Does Ruby come installed on a Mac?

 To find out **is Ruby installed?**, just enter in your terminal application: